-> 3. Line the back side of a baking sheet with a silicone baking mat.
-Use a spoon to scoop 8 to 12 mounds on to the mat and then use the spoon to shape each one and make a small bowl in the top of the pavlova.
+3. Line the backside of a baking sheet with a silicone baking mat.
+Use a spoon to scoop 8 to 12 mounds on to the mat and then use the spoon to shape each one and make a small bowl on the top of the pavlova.
 Place in the oven and bake for 1 hour and 15 minutes.
 When the bake is finished turn off the oven and leave the tray in the oven with the door propped open and allow the oven and pavlovas to cool.

-> Prepare the balsamic whipped cream
+Prepare the balsamic whipped cream

 1. Place the cream and sugar in the chilled bowl of an electric stand mixer and start to whip over low speed.
 As the cream whips and thickens gradually increase the speed and whip until soft peaks are formed.
 Add the balsamic vinegar to taste and whip until the mixture is firm enough to mound but not overwhipped.
 Store covered in the refrigerator until ready to use.

 1. Remove the pears from the caramel and strain the caramel through a fine strainer.
 Cut the pears in half from top to bottom then slice the pears into thick slices.